-The Department of Energy manages an inventory of uranium hexafluoride through the Depleted Uranium Hexafluoride Cylinder Program; the program mission is continued safe storage of the uranium hexafluoride inventory until its ultimate disposition.
-Lockheed Martin Energy Systems, Inc., the managing contractor, is applying systems engineering principles to the cylinder program to strengthen and integrate program activities.
-This System Requirements Document is the first of four documents to be developed in the application of systems engineering principles to the program.
+The Department of Energy manages an inventory of uranium hexafluoride through the Uranium Hexafluoride Cylinder Program; the program mission is continued safe storage of the uranium hexafluoride inventory until its ultimate disposition.
+Lockheed Martin Energy Systems, Inc., the managing contractor, is applying Systems Engineering principles to the cylinder program to strengthen and integrate program activities.
+This System Requirements Document is the first of four documents to be developed in the application of Systems Engineering principles to the program.
 It contains the requirements necessary to achieve the program mission and illustrates the rationale and intent of the requirements and the applicable standards.

 This document will be used in the decision-making process to determine necessary program activities for compliance with the stated requirements.
-The decision-making process will be documented in the Systems Engineering Management Plan, the next in the series of documents associated with the application of systems engineering principles to the program.
+The decision-making process will be documented in the Systems Engineering Management Plan, the next in the series of documents associated with the application of Systems Engineering principles to the program.
 The requirements and rationale herein will be updated as the program generates new information and the standards governing the program change.
-Once the Systems Engineering Management Plan is completed, it will drive revisions to the System Requirements Document.

-This System Requirements Document specifies the requirements for the program during the current, storage phase of the program, and it provides the initial segment of the flow-down process, to demonstrate that the program complies with applicable standards.
+This System Requirements Document specifies the requirements for the program during the current, storage phase of the program, and it provides the initial segment of the flow-down process, to demonstrate that the system used to achieve program objectives complies with applicable standards.
 The requirements apply to both technical and management aspects of the program.
 During development of the requirements, consideration was given to maintaining the flexibility in subsequent phases of the program, which include dispositioning of the depleted uranium hexafluoride and decommissioning the facilities and equipment.

-The requirements were identified through the following steps as illustrated in Figure 1.
+The requirements were identified through the following steps as illustrated in Fig. 1.

-- Conduct Situation Analysis: Major objectives for the program were developed by articulating the current configuration of the program, reviewing the situation to determine focus areas that are necessary to meet the mission, and delineating and verifying baseline considerations and assumptions. - Define System Functions: The program was defined in terms of components and activities for various operational states, (e.g., routine and off-normal), which are described in four system functions.
-These four system functions are: (1) surveillance and maintenance, including maintenance coating; (2) handling and stacking; (3) transfer of UF6 contents; and (4) off-site transport.
-The key relationships between these functions were also specified. - Determine Requirements: The system functions were compared to the major objectives to determine the technical and management requirements for successfully meeting the program mission.
+- Conduct Situation Analysis: Major objectives for the program were developed by articulating the current configuration of the system, reviewing the situation to determine focus areas that are necessary to meet the mission, and delineating and verifying baseline considerations and assumptions. - Define System Functions: The system used to meet program objectives was defined in terms of components and activities for various operational states, (e.g., routine and off-normal), which are described in four operational functions.
+These four operational functions are: (1) surveillance and maintenance, including maintenance coating; (2) handling and stacking; (3) transfer of UF6 contents; and (4) off-site transport.
+The key relationships between these functions were also specified. - Determine Requirements: The operational functions were compared to the major objectives to determine the system and technical requirements for successfully meeting the program mission.
 To complete this functional analysis, the standards (applicable Department Of Energy Orders, federal regulations, industry codes, etc.) that govern the requirements were identified.
 Deviations from applicable standards are fully addressed, to ensure safe operation.
 An iterative process of reviewing the requirements for applicable standards and reviewing potential standards for necessary requirements established the quality and comprehensiveness of the requirements identified herein.